 “I mean a night out with a man.”
 Delaney opened her mouth to speak, but Lindsay barreled over her.
 “Not business-related.
 How long has it been?”

 “I don’t know.”
-Delaney’s glance momentarily escaped to the sanctity of the stone and cedar house.
+Delaney’s glance momentarily escaped to the sanctity of the rustic, craftsman-style house.
 “Is Brian around?
 I’m dying to meet him.”

 “He’s in Reno picking up his daughter at the airport.
 Stop trying to change the subject.”
 Lindsay’s eyes softened as she went on.
 “It hurts me to see you like this, letting your life go by.
 If Ryan walked in here right now, would you forgive him and take him back?”